-Did you know you can make your own kombucha brew at home for pennies and not dollars a serving?
+You can learn how to brew kombucha with a few simple ingredients in your own home.
+Did you know you can brew that kombucha for pennies and not dollars a serving?
 I discovered this years ago after getting hooked on this fabulous, fizzy, probiotic beverage.

-Over time, I've shared this easy one-gallon recipe with friends and now they are happily brewing kombucha and saving significant money.
+Over time, I've shared with friends how to brew kombucha in a one-gallon jar as well as How To Make a SCOBY from scratch.
+Now they are happily brewing and saving significant money.

-Plus, they have all remarked how much better it tastes than store-bought kombucha which can be harsh and vinegary by comparison.
+Plus, they have all remarked on how much better their batch tastes than store-bought fermented drinks, which can be harsh and vinegary by comparison.

-This recipe is a first ferment kombucha brew that can be tailored to the level of tartness you like.
-It's also the ideal starter kombucha for extra-fizzy, second-fermentation Fruit-Flavored Brews you make at home.
+This recipe is a first-ferment kombucha that can be tailored to the level of tartness you like.
+It's also the ideal starter for extra-fizzy, Second-Fermentation Fruit-Flavored Kombucha.

 Jump to:

-- Starter liquid - Plain unflavored, unpasteurized homemade or store-bought kombucha.
+- Starter liquid - Plain, unflavored, unpasteurized kombucha, homemade or store-bought.

-- SCOBY - Purchased, from a friend, or grow your own.
+- SCOBY - Purchased, obtained from a friend, or grow your own.

 - Water - Filtered or purified bottled water without chlorine.